nehirkilic/library-management-system-bbm104/README.md

 ## 📜 Sample Input / Output

 The following are shortened excerpts from example input and output files.
-Output content may vary depending on the system date, as the program runs in real-time.

 ### items.txt
 ```